List of F4 live performances

-Taiwanese boy band F4 has embarked on three concert tours since their debut in 2001.
+Taiwanese boy band F4 has embarked on four concert tours since their debut in 2001.
 Their first concert tour, Meteor Garden F4 Music Party, spanned three shows in Taiwan and Singapore.
 Their first world tour, the Fantasy Live Concert World Tour, was held in 2002 through 2003.
+In 2025, they embarked on a reunion tour as a three-piece group, titled the F Forever City of Stars Tour, beginning in Shanghai.

 Meteor Garden F4 Music Party

 The Meteor Garden F4 Music Party was the first tour by Taiwanese boy band F4.